 Let's take a look at what's necessary to avoid the dangers of business process optimization.

 Identifying the Right Management System

-Whether it was created in-house or was a purchased software, a lot of businesses fail at the first crucial hurdle which is by not identifying the right process management system for their organization.
+A lot of businesses fail at the first crucial hurdle and do not identify the right process management system for their organization.
 Not all management systems are made equal and not all systems will be flexible enough to accommodate problems or changes to your organizational structure in the future.

 So how do you avoid this problem?

 Do your research and find out the non-negotiables that a management system must provide for your business process optimization project, before you create a web of systems that will be extremely difficult to untangle.

 I'm not saying that your processes should be perfect first time, every time.
 What I am saying is that there should be no excuses for accepting failure within your management system.
 Adopting the approach that things will eventually work themselves out with time is to ignore a very important warning sign that:

 A: Your management system hasn't been implemented properly